Single-Shot Learning of Multirotor Controller Gains: A Data-Driven Approach with Experimental Validation: Conclusions

 \section{Conclusions}

-This paper presented the application of continuous-time retrospective cost adaptive control technique in the transfer learning framework to learn a stabilizing control system for a multirotor in an ideal 12dof model and transfer the learned control system to a realistic multirotor model in the Simulink UAV toolbox and the Holybro X500 V2 quadcopter.
+This paper presented the application of the continuous-time retrospective cost adaptive control technique to learn a set of stabilizing controller gains for an ideal 12dof multirotor model, and implemented these learned gains to contorl a realistic multirotor model within the Simulink UAV toolbox and the Holybro X500 V2 quadcopter with a Pixhawk 6C autopilot.
 In the context of transfer learning, the ideal 12dof model served as the source environment, and the Simulink model and the X500 quadcopter served as the target environment.
-The inertial properties of the ideal 12dof model were set similar to those of the Holybro X500 V2 quadcopter.
+To improve training performance, the inertial properties of the ideal 12dof model were set similar to those of the Holybro X500 V2 quadcopter.
 This paper showed that the controller gains learned in the source environment yielded a stable controller for the target environment with reasonable transient performance using a single learning experiment without the need to iterate between the source and target environment.

 Assessing the quality of the learned controller remains an open problem.
 Future work is thus focused on developing metrics to quantify the quality and performance of the learned controller as the target system is increasingly different from the source system.